-With Irish children as young as 13 years having their first alcoholic drink and almost one in five 12-14-year-olds having reported being drunk1, the need to educate and inform young people about alcohol is a societal imperative and for Drinkaware a priority.
-Research commissioned by Drinkaware with 200 Junior Cycle Third Year students2 indicates that over half (56%) are limited in their knowledge of alcohol use while 61% are very interested in learning more about ‘how to stay safe and alcohol free’.
+With Irish children as young as 13 years having their first alcoholic drink and almost one in five 12-14-year-olds having reported being drunk1, the need to educate and inform young people about alcohol is a societal imperative and for Drinkaware, a priority.
+Research commissioned by Drinkaware with 200 Junior Cycle Third Year students2 indicates that over half (56%) are limited in their knowledge of alcohol use while 61% reported being ‘very interested’ in learning more about ‘how to stay safe and alcohol free’.

 While we should not expect schools to solve or take full responsibility for the prevention of problems confronting young people today, schools have an influential role to play in the alcohol education of young people.
 To this point, the Education Act (1998)3 requires schools to provide health education for students.

 Young people who are not engaged with learning and have poor relationships with teachers and peers are more at risk of using alcohol and drugs, developing anxiety and depression and dropping out of school.4 Alcohol education programmes, as part of school health education, can play an important role in delaying the age of first drink, aiming to impact students’ attitudes and behaviours relating to alcohol, if and when they choose to drink, and prevent the development of alcohol related problems and harms.

 In short, yes.
 Alcohol education programmes in schools have been shown to work well, by impacting students’ attitudes and behaviours relating to alcohol, playing a part in delaying the age of first drink.5 A range of factors were found to contribute to disappointing outcomes in the past including:

 - Not implementing the programme as intended, either by omitting important components or by modifying aspects that were central to the underlying aims

 - Programme reliance on providing knowledge about consequences of alcohol use hoping it would encourage young people to behave appropriately in relation to alcohol and other substances